Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

 ## Movement trail

+// ------------ TODO
-For easier debugging and figuring out what is going on, I added a movement trail.
-I rendered last fifty points and color acceleration green and deceleration red.
-This already helped me to catch a few minor bugs I had with acceleration when player is already moving in the opposite direction.
+For easier debugging and figuring out what is going on, let's add a movement trail.
+We can save and render the history of player's positions and color code them.
+Horizontal acceleration is green and deceleration red.
+Trail immediately helped me to catch a few minor bugs I had with acceleration when player is already moving in the opposite direction.

-I don't think the code is crucial or interesting, so I won't go through it in details, but you can check it below and on [GitHub](https://github.com/Stanko/2d-platform-controls).
+I don't think the code is crucial or interesting, so I won't go through it in details, but you can check it below and on [CodePen](https://codepen.io/stanko/pen/XWYrXvJ?editors=0100).

 {{spoiler(text="
 ```tsx